timharek/timharek.no/content/blog/2022-10-15-casual-gaming-is-getting-boring.md

 the motivation to setup all the stuff that goes along with the VR-stuff, it's fun for a weekend, but not any longer.

-I even got a Steam Deck before the summer in preparation for my trip to Thailand, which actually worked.
+I even got a Steam Deck before the summer in preparation for a trip to Thailand, which actually worked.
 I played a fantastic game called Return of the Obra Dinn.
 But I haven't had any luck since.

 Just the other day I wanted to checkout Overwatch 2, but after two rounds I was super bored.
-I also tried to play Cyberpunk 2077 after that, but man was it tedious to get back on a saved-game I haven't really touched since I finished the game in 2020.
+I also tried to play Cyberpunk 2077 after that, but it was tedious to get back on a saved-game I haven't really touched since I finished the game in 2020.

 A theory as to why this is happening is that I no longer have a need to procrastinate my "personal time".
 When I was younger I used to play video-games